mohamedtharwat000/printf/README.md

-We worked together as friends and helped each other solve problems.
-I am very happy to work and share with Tim.
-Working with friends and sharing is much better than working alone.
-It is good for raising morale and competition and agood motivation to complete the study with enthusiasm
+We worked together as friends and helped each other solve problems and complete this project. pair programing is much better than working alone.
+It is good for raising morale and competition and agood motivation to complete the study with enthusiasm.